Amank2085/JavaCodingInterview_Programs/README.md

 # Object-Oriented Programming (OOP) Concepts

 ## Classes and Objects
 - **Class**: A blueprint for creating objects.
 It defines properties and behaviors.
+It is set of rules that defines how an object will behave.
-- **Object**: An instance of a class.
-It has state and behavior.
+- **Object**: An instance of a class with specific values for it's propeties and access to it's behaviour

 ```java
 class Animal {